 - Stock ready to be paired 1 angelfish per 5 gallons

 After 3-4 weeks of age, we add crushed fish flake food, Fry Starter #1 and Micro-Grind fish food, in small quantities, to the juvenile angelfish diet.
 As they age, we gradually increase the amount of dry food.
-After a couple weeks of them eating this well, we add freeze dried fish foods to complete their diet.
+After a couple of weeks of them eating this well, we add freeze-dried or other high-quality dry fish foods to complete their diet.
 Properly cared for, juvenile angelfish can easily have a body the size of a dime at five to six weeks of age.
 We typically switch them completely to flake foods, freeze-dried foods and pelleted foods at about 4-6 weeks of age.

 © 2006 Angels Plus